Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 Alabama vs. Maryland Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup across individual sportsbooks.
+Check out the odds, spread and over/under for this matchup at different sportsbooks.

 |Favorite